- PhD, Music Education, University of South Carolina - Columbia

 - BS, Music Education-Piano, Bob Jones University

-Michael W. Moore is Professor and Head of the Department of Music Education at Bob Jones University.
-Dr. Moore holds a PhD in Music Education and a Masters of Music in Instrumental Conducting from the University of South Carolina, as well as a Master of Education in Music Education and a Bachelor of Science in Music Education from Bob Jones University.
+Dr. Michael W. Moore is Professor and Chair of the Division of Music at Bob Jones University where he conducts the University Symphony Orchestra and teaches graduate courses in music education.
+He holds a PhD in Music Education and a Master of Music in Instrumental Conducting from the University of South Carolina, as well as a Master of Education in Music Education and a Bachelor of Science in Music Education from Bob Jones University.
 He has also completed additional study with Richard Grunow (of the Eastman School of Music) and holds certificates in Instrumental Music and Early Childhood Music Level 1 from the Gordon Institute of Music Learning.

-An active member of the National Association for Music Education, the Society for Music Teacher Education, and the South Carolina Music Educators Association for many years, Moore has served as SCMEA Teacher Education Committee Chair, Higher Education Division President, and Teacher Evaluation Task Force Chair.
-In addition to presenting papers at various conferences sponsored by these organizations, he has taught Classroom Assessment in the Arts at the summer Arts Assessment Institute at USC–Columbia since 2007 and has served as clinician and adjudicator in various music festivals and camps throughout the US and in Germany and Switzerland.
-He and his wife, Dr. Deanna C. Moore, Professor of Piano at BJU, are proud parents of four budding musicians.
+An active member of the National Association for Music Education, Moore currently serves as Immediate Past President of the 1,500-member the South Carolina Music Educators Association (2021-2023).
+In 2012, Moore led the SCMEA Music Teacher Evaluation Task Force to give music teachers across the state a voice in the debate over teacher effectiveness measures.
+He has served as SCMEA Teacher Education Committee Chair and President of the Higher Education Division and on the instrumental music revision and review committee for the South Carolina College- and Career-Ready Standards for Visual and Performing Arts Proficiency in 2016.
+In addition, he has taught the summer Arts Assessment Institute since 2007 and has served as clinician and adjudicator in various music festivals and camps throughout the US and in Germany and Switzerland, and South Africa.
+He and his wife, Dr. Deanna C. Moore, professor and head of Keyboard Studies at BJU, are proud parents of four.